t-harvey/markdown_renderer/README.md

 Supporting Objects
 ------------------

-###DescriptorInit
+### PrimaryServiceInit

+This object has two fields:
+1. 'uuid' *string* This field is a  16-bit service UUID (4 hex chars).
+2. `characteristics` *array of Characteristic objects*

+### CharacteristicInit

+This object has 3 required fields:
+1. `uuid` *string* This field is a 16-bit characteristic UUID (4 hex chars).
+2. `properties` *array of strings* Possible values: 'read', 'write', and 'notify', depending on what is supported.
+3. `descriptors` *array of Descriptors*(#descriptor)

+It may also contain these optional callback fields:
+1. `onReadRequest` function(offset, callback(result, data))
+  * Called when the client is requesting to read data from the characteristic.
+  * See below for common argument definitions
+2. `onWriteRequest` function(data, offset, withoutResponse, callback(result))
+  * Called when the client is requesting to write data to the characteristic.
+  * `withoutResponse` is true if the client doesn't want a response
+    * *TODO: verify this*
+3. `onSubscribe` function(maxValueSize, callback(data))
+  * Called when a client signs up to receive notify events when the characteristic changes.
+  * `maxValueSize` is the maximum data size the client wants to receive.
+4. `onUnsubscribe` function()
+  * *NOTE: Never actually called currently.*
+5. `onNotify` function()
+  * *NOTE: Never actually called currently.*

+### DescriptorInit

 This object has two fields:
 1. 'uuid' *string* This is a 16-bit descriptor UUID (4 hex chars)
     * Defined descriptors are listed here in [Bluetooth Specifications](https://www.bluetooth.com/specifications/gatt/descriptors)
 2. 'value' *string* This string supplies the defined information.
     * *NOTE: Values can also be Buffer objects, but that's not currently supported.*

 Client Requirements